 Acne Remedies Throughout History

 Have you ever seen a classic portrait of someone with acne?
 Why is it that paintings from 300 plus years ago exclude those troublesome bumps?
-Did our ancestors know something about skin care that we don’t know?
+Did our ancestors know something about acne treatment that we don’t know?
 Did painters look past these blemishes and use the first form of picture editing?
-Here are some acne home remedies that have been known throughout history.
+Here are some acne home remedies that have been known throughout history1.

 The Australians have used tea tree oil for years.
 Tea tree oil has antifungal, antiviral and antibacterial properties that help it fight stubborn acne.
 In 1990 there was a study that showed a solution of 5% tea tree oil was just as effective at reducing acne as a solution of 5% benzoyl peroxide.
 Asa Hershoff, author and dermatologist, says that tea tree oil does take longer than benzoyl peroxide, but does not cause as much itching, scaling or irritation.

 Garlic is not just for enhancing your food.
-It can be used as a great spot treatment, too.
-Garlic has many antibacterial properties that help get rid of the bacteria clogging up your pores.
+It can be used as a great spot treatment8, too.
+Garlic has many antibacterial properties9 that help get rid of the bacteria clogging up your pores.
 Along with its antibacterial properties, it has antifungal and antiviral benefits that will hopefully get rid of your acne.
 Make sure to dilute the mashed garlic with water.

 As you can see, products like Proactiv and Accutane are the new kids on the block.
 There are natural and effective acne fighters that we have easy access to and have been used for centuries.
 If your ClearPores or Exposed Skin Care treatment is working than keep at it, but if you’re still struggling with breakouts give these age-old techniques a try.